weakish/google-docs-fs/README.txt

 More pressingly, this file system does not work on Mac OS X at this moment in time.
-See Issue 3 at: http://code.google.com/p/google-docs-fs/issues/detail?id=3 I will begin to rectify this on Monday 27th April, when I borrow a friend's Mac.
-Until then, sit tight and rest assured that I am going to fix this.
+See Issue 3 at: http://code.google.com/p/google-docs-fs/issues/detail?id=3

 ----------
 KNOWN BUGS